Contact

 Overview

-Yao Shi is a post-doctoral researcher for the finance theme of the UK National Clean Maritime Research Hub, co-funded by the Engineering and Physical Sciences Research Council (EPSRC) and the Department for Transport.
-Her research focuses on the finance and economics aspect of decarbonization of the shipping industry.
+Yao Shi has completed her work as a postdoctoral researcher for two years since May 2024, as well as completed one academic year as a visiting lecturer from September 2025.
+She gained a two-year postdoc funding from the finance theme of the UK National Clean Maritime Research Hub, co-funded by the Engineering and Physical Sciences Research Council (EPSRC) and the Department for Transport.
+The research was on the finance and economics aspects of the decarbonisation of the shipping industry.
+The work covered a wide range of topics, including finance, economics, management, policy, and sustainability.

-She holds a PhD degree in Science and Technology Policy from the Science Policy Research Unit in Sussex University.
-She has been working for the digital society theme of the Centre for Energy Demand Solutions (CREDS) for four years, which was funded by EPSRC.
-Her previous research investigated how ICT influences energy demand with a focus of two topics: teleworking and firm ICT-related behaviours.
+She holds a PhD in Science and Technology Policy from the Science Policy Research Unit at the University of Sussex.
+She previously worked for four years under the digital society theme of the Centre for Research into Energy Demand Solutions (CREDS), funded by the EPSRC.
+Her earlier research examined how information and communication technologies (ICT) influence energy demand, focusing on two areas: teleworking and ICT-related firm behaviours.

-She has been teaching mathematics and statistics modules for the Economics Department in Sussex University for three years.
-She has helped launch the Maths Tutor Programme for Sussex University Business School.
-Prior to her PhD, she achieved the best overall academic performance in her master’s degree in finance in Nottingham University (UK).
+She was also a visiting lecturer at Bayes Business School, where she taught Principles of Economics, and Finance and Investment.
+Previously, she taught mathematics and statistics modules in the Economics Department at the University of Sussex for three years and helped launch the Maths Tutor Programme at the University of Sussex Business School.
+Prior to her PhD, she achieved the best overall academic performance in her master’s degree in Finance at the University of Nottingham (UK).

 Qualifications